jghoman/awesome-apache-airflow/README.md

 - [AirflowK8sDebugger](https://github.com/Javier162380/AirflowKuberentesDebugger) - A library for generate k8s pod yaml templates from an Airflow dag using the KubernetesPodOperator.
 - [Oozie to Airflow](https://github.com/GoogleCloudPlatform/oozie-to-airflow) - A tool to easily convert between [Apache Oozie](http://oozie.apache.org/) workflows and Apache Airflow workflows.
 - [Airflow Ditto](https://github.com/angadsingh/airflow-ditto) - An extensible framework to do transformations to an Airflow DAG and convert it into another DAG which is flow-isomorphic with the original DAG, to be able to run it on different environments (e.g. on different clouds, or even different container frameworks - Apache Spark on YARN vs Kubernetes).
 Comes with out-of-the-box support for EMR-to-HDInsight-DAG transforms.
-- [gusty](https://github.com/chriscardillo/gusty) - Package that allows for the creation of DAGs using YAML files for each job in a DAG.
-Includes support for dependencies and more.
+- [gusty](https://github.com/chriscardillo/gusty) - Create a DAG using any number of YAML, Python, Jupyter Notebook, or R Markdown files that represent individual tasks in the DAG. gusty also configures dependencies, DAGs, and TaskGroups, features support for your local operators, and more.
 A fully containerized demo is available [here](https://github.com/chriscardillo/gusty-demo).

 ## Meetups